toolleeo/cli-apps/README.md

 * [Bash](https://www.gnu.org/software/bash/) - (Bourne Again SHell) The most widespread system shell to date.
 * [Fish](https://fishshell.com/) - "A command line shell for the 90s"; focused on user-friendliness, with powerful autosuggestions, colors, "sane scripting" (w.r.t. to Bash).
+* [xonsh](https://xon.sh/) - The xonsh shell lets you easily mix Python and shell commands in a powerful and simplified approach to the command line.
 * [Zsh](http://www.zsh.org/) - Alternative shell designed for interactive use.

 ## <a name="music"></a>Sound and music